 Aircraft operations at Eielson AFB fluctuate over the year.
 The busiest months are April through October during the major flying exercises.
-PAA based at Eielson AFB are presented in Table 3.5-1.
-Because the base supports Red Flag-Alaska, Northern Edge, and other major flying exercises, more than a dozen types of transient aircraft (i.e., other US major units and allied nation visitors), temporarily operate from the base.
+PAA at Eielson AFB are presented in Table 3.5-1.
+Because the base supports Red Flag-Alaska, Northern Edge, and other major flying exercises, more than a dozen types of transient aircraft (i.e., other US major units and allied nation visitors), temporarily operate from Eielson.
 Transient aircraft are not listed in Table 3.5-1.
-In calendar year 2014, 18,963 annual airfield operations were conducted by based and transient aircraft at Eielson AFB (USAF 2016).
-The existing KC-135 fleet at Eielson AFB logs two sorties per day and approximately 1,300 annual hours of flying time (Eielson AFB 2021f).
+In calendar year 2014, 18,963 annual airfield operations were conducted by based and transient aircraft at Eielson (USAF 2016).
+The existing KC-135 fleet logs two sorties per day and approximately 1,300 annual hours of flying time (Eielson AFB 2021f).